 5: Pre-IPO placement

-Before the public IPO, the investment bank markets the IPO to private investors to maximize the company’s position.
+Before the public IPO, the investment bank markets the offering to private investors to maximize the company’s position.
 These private investors in a pre-IPO placement are typically large private equity or hedge funds that are willing to purchases a significant volume of shares.
-The size of the investment means the pre-IPO placement share price is usually less than the prospective IPO price.
+The size of the investment means the pre-IPO placement share offering price is usually less than the prospective price.

 6: The IPO “roadshow”